josefrancois/mdft_database_tool/README.md

 - **"github"** (optional) : GitHub URL of the input database If the database is stored on GitHub and is an archive, indicate the name of the archive
 - **"commit"** (optional) : Commit of the input database if 'github' is indicated
-- **"ref_values"** (optional but recommended) : File containing the reference values of solvation free energy for every molecules of the database
+- **"ref_values"** (optional but recommended) : File containing the reference values of solvation free energies for each molecule of the database\
   Must be provided in JSON.
 - **"mdft_output"** (optional but recommended) : Name of the output JSON file from MDFT results
 - **"values_to_parse"** : Values block to indicate values that have to be parsed from the database of reference values and their associated label